operate-bsv/www.operatebsv.org/src/docs/index.md

 Operate allows you to create functions, called "Ops", and deploy them on-chain.
 Transactions can then be created that call and pass data attributes to functions - effectively turning your transactions into small but powerful programs (called "Tapes").

-Ops are written using Lua, a high-level and simple to learn scripting language.
+Ops are written using Lua, an easy to learn high-level scripting language.
 Ops can be designed to do just about anything imaginable.
 If you can code it, Operate can do it.

 Whilst Ops and Tapes are all stored on-chain, the Operate Agent software is needed to load and run the programs.
 There are agent implementations written for: